“Sandy” and the power of distributed power generation

 But isn’t the grid in this part of the world crumbling anyhow?
 Shouldn’t it have been renewed a long time ago already?
 All true but no good reason for what happened in the North East US.
 A superstorm like Sandy is sure to take out part of even the most modern grid except of course if it’s underground.
 The idea of making electricity supply dependent on wooden poles resisting wind and weather belongs to the last century.
 The idea of having just a few power generation spots covering wide areas of users is outdated too.
 We can do better now.

 10 steps back now – we are not asking the right questions.
-Why is it a good thing to produce electricity in a central location and then warming hundreds of miles of copper lines before the electricity does what it is intended to do?
-Warming a home, powering an appliance, preserve a computer from breaking down, you name it.
+Why is it a good thing to produce electricity in a central location and then warm hundreds of miles of copper lines before the electricity does what it is intended to do?
+Warming a home, powering an appliance, preserving a computer from breaking down, you name it.

-Mini and portable nuclear power plants able to feed 20.000 homes with energy are under development by a number of consortiums.
+Mini and portable nuclear power plants able to feed 20.000 homes with energy are under development by several consortiums.
 They would complement the picture together with small-scale river turbines suspended in the free water flow.
 They do not need the expensive and unsightly dams anymore.
-Instead of a system with few huge electricity production plants and a huge grid delivering power to the point of use one would have a network of small, mid-scale and large power generational feeder points at many locations.
+Instead of a system with few huge electricity production plants and a huge grid delivering power to the point of use, one would have a network of small, mid-scale, and large power generational feeder points at many locations.
 Solar and wind would neatly be enveloped in such a system.

 Much of the resulting electricity would be consumed at the point of generation with the remainder fed into the grid.
 The grid would also serve as a backup of last resort in order to shave demand peaks.
 This would change the nature of the grid from a pure distribution tool into a balancing tool between a myriad of entry and exit points.
 Not so different from the gas grids we know in Europe today.